flutter/website/src/docs/codelabs/explicit-animations.md

 {% include explicit-animations/bouncing-ball-starter-code-5.md %}

 ### AnimationController Concepts
-AnimationController is the central class that you use to create explicit animations.
-AnimationController's capabilities fall into four categories:
+`AnimationController` is the central class that you use to create explicit animations; its capabilities fall into four categories:
-Defining animations, generating animation values, registering listeners, and play/sequence controls.
+Defining animations, generating animation values, registering listeners, and play/sequence controls:

-The preceding [Animation Concepts][] section uses an `interpolate()` method to generate frame values between a starting value and an ending value of the `margin` property.
-The example uses each interpolated value in a separate frame to animate a circle up and down, making it appear like a bouncing ball.
-The first thing to know about `AnimationController` is that, within this process, `AnimationController` handles the interpolation part for you.
-The following example renders a blank screen, but uses `AnimationController` to print values from 0 to 100 at 60fps over 1 second.
-Click **Run**, then check the values that are being printed by clicking the **Console** area at the bottom of the editor:

-{% include explicit-animations/animation-controller-starter-code-1.md %}

-**AnimationController interpolates the `value` property for you**.

-  `AnimationController`
-  abstracts away the the work of interpolation, allowing you to reason about and create an animation in terms of its duration, and the starting and ending values of the property that you are animating:

-This example demonstrates the following important concepts for using `AnimationController`:

-**AnimationController doesn't interact with Flutter UI widgets on its own.**
+* `AnimationController` makes it easy to access the current value of the animation&mdash;just use the `value` property.
+* To "play" an animation,
+  you can use one one of several methods that initiate the sequence of changes to `value`.
+  For example, to "play" an animation from its starting value to its ending value, simply call `forward()`.
+* Use `.addListener()` to register a callback invoked whenever `AnimationController` changes its `value` property.
+  Most commonly, you register `setState()` with `AnimationController`.
+  This tells Flutter to rebuild the widget tree whenever `AnimationController`'s value changes.
+* `AnimationController` needs a `TickerProvider` to synchronize the animation's behavior to the device's display.

 #### Why TickerProvider?

-#### Define a range of frame values
+#### AnimationController interpolates frame values

+To generate its range of values, instantiate `AnimationController` and pass it a few basic arguments like the `duration` of your animation, as well as the starting and ending values, `lowerBound` and `upperBound`, for your animation.
+Once instantiated, `AnimationController` creates an interpolated range of values between `upperBound` and `lowerBound` over the given `duration`.

+[//]: Image of values in AnimationController
 In this example,
 the AnimationController constructor takes the optional parameters `lowerBound`, and `upperBound`, and `duration`: